Europa Universalis IV: Development

-In September 2020, Paradox Tinto, a newly formed division of Paradox, took over development of the game led by leader Johan Andersson.
-This team released the expansions Leviathan and Origins, while also focusing on bug fixes and eventually ending development on the game.
+In September 2020, Paradox Tinto, a newly formed division of Paradox based in Barcelona, Spain, took over the development of the game led by leader Johan Andersson.
+This team released all the expansions after 2020, while also focusing on bug fixes.

-Expansions and mods
+Downloadable content

-A number of downloadable content (DLC) have been released for the game.
+Several downloadable content (DLC) have been released for the game.
 All DLCs are optional and may be applied to the base game in any combination.
 The most significant DLCs come in the form of expansions and immersion packs.

-Expansions on one hand, bring broader and considerable changes to the game as they introduce new and improved gameplay mechanics along with many kinds of flavor and various balance tweaks.
-While immersion packs on the other hand, are expansions of a smaller scale as they focus on specific regions to bring them better to life by granting more flavor.
+Expansions bring broader and considerable changes to the game as they introduce new and improved gameplay mechanics along with many kinds of flavor and various balance tweaks.
+While immersion packs are expansions of a smaller scale as they focus on specific regions to bring them better to life by granting more flavor.

-There are also flavor packs (which add new events and minor mechanisms, usually specific to one nation), music packs (which add more backing music) and cosmetic packs (which affect unit models, portraits, and the map).
-There are also three e-books which have no impact on the game itself, but coincided with the release of expansions.
+There are also flavor packs (which add new events and minor mechanisms, usually specific to one nation), music packs (which add more backing music), and cosmetic packs (which affect unit models, portraits, and the map).
+There are also three e-books that have no impact on the game itself but coincided with the release of expansions.

-In March 2021, Paradox unveiled an optional subscription service to play the game's vast library of DLC without buying each individual expansion.
+In March 2021, Paradox unveiled an optional subscription service to play the game's vast library of DLCs without buying each expansion.

+In September 2024, Paradox announced the integration of Rights of Man, Art of War, and Common Sense into the base game.
+The DLCs were fully integrated into the base game with patch 1.37.5 in October 2024.

-Expansions are often accompanied by coinciding free patches to the game, which may adjust existing mechanisms or add new ones in the theme of the expansion.
+Expansions are often accompanied by coinciding free patches to the game, which may adjust existing mechanisms or add new ones to the theme of the expansion.

 Mods

 Aside from the official expansion packs, third-party mods are available on sites such as the Steam Workshop.
-The mods can change the game's setting, add or remove features and game mechanisms, add new land masses to the "random new world" generator, and make graphical improvements.
-Popular mods include "Extended Timeline", which expands the game's scope from 2 AD to the year 9999, the Game of Thrones adaptation "A Song of Ice and Fire" and The Elder Scrolls adaptation "Elder Scrolls Universalis", to complete overhauls like "MEIOU & Taxes" and fantasy total conversions such as "Anbennar".
+The mods can change the game's settings, add or remove features and game mechanisms, add new land masses to the "random new world" generator, and make graphical improvements.
+Popular mods include "Extended Timeline", which expands the game's scope from 2 AD to the present day, the Game of Thrones adaptation "A Song of Ice and Fire" (Renamed "Westeros Universalis: A Game Of Thrones" in May 2023) and The Elder Scrolls adaptation "Elder Scrolls Universalis", to complete overhauls like "MEIOU & Taxes" and fantasy total conversions such as "Anbennar".